Common Reasons for Diarrhea After Meals

 Irritable Bowel Syndrome (IBS)

-IBS is a chronic illness of the large intestines that causes diarrhea after meals, especially after taking certain types of food.
+IBS is a chronic illness of the large intestines and one of the recurring causes of diarrhea in affected people, especially after taking certain types of food.
 Patients with IBS may experience, constipation and diarrhea both.
 Common triggers for IBS-related diarrhea include:

 Anxiety and stress, in general, exacerbate IBS symptoms, so optimum management of the condition must indeed include control over emotions.